 Your Child May Suffer These Injuries At Daycare

-Children by nature are curious.
+Children, by nature, are curious.
 They love to explore their surroundings and investigate new and interesting findings.
 When not supervised by an adult, these adventures can lead a child to danger very quickly.
-Some of the injuries babies and children in daycare commonly suffer from include the following:
+Some of the injuries babies and children in daycare commonly suffer from often include the following:

 - Bumps and bruises.
 Children sustain these minor injuries all the time.
 Simply tripping on a toy can lead to a nasty bump on the head.
 However, if your child is regularly coming home with bruises, you should pay the daycare center a visit to make sure play areas are neat and that children’s behavior is being controlled by a supervisor.
 If you suspect your child has been abused by a caregiver, go to a doctor for an evaluation of the injury.

 - Broken bones and dislocated joints.
 An infant rolling off a changing table or an older child falling off a swing set can result in a dislocation or broken bone.
 These incidents could be purely accidental, or they could be the result of lack of supervision and negligence.
 In the worst-case scenario, a child may have been forcefully grabbed by a caregiver, leading to a dislocated shoulder or broken arm.

 - Head trauma.
 If a child in daycare suffers a blow to the head, the parent should be called immediately.
 If the child is unconscious, the daycare provider should also call 911.
 Head injuries often don’t result in outward symptoms, meaning a caregiver may try to hide the fact that a child hit his head, even if it was an accident.
 This negligent act should be investigated, and the caregiver should be held responsible.